ZeynepM-Yalcin/elanco-tick-tracker/README.md

 •	App: http://localhost:8000/app
 •	API docs (Swagger UI): http://localhost:8000/docs

+### What I would do better with more time
+#### Wireframes
+I designed the UI directly in HTML and CSS using the brief's example screenshot as a rough reference point.
+In a real project I would sketch wireframes in Figma first, agreeing on layout and information hierarchy before writing code is faster overall, especially once stakeholder feedback is involved.
+#### Automated tests
+This is a practice I'm trying to do more in my projects.
+I would write pytest unit tests for the database functions, particularly the duplicate handling, date slicing, and zero-filling logic, and integration tests for each API endpoint using FastAPI's built-in TestClient.
+The fetchJSON() helper in the frontend would also be worth a Jest unit test.
+#### AI / ML insights
+The backend brief lists AI/ML insights as an extension task.
+I think the dataset has enough information to make this interesting.
+A linear regression on monthly sighting counts per city would tell you whether activity is trending up or down year on year, and a seasonal decomposition would let you predict likely high activity months.
+Python's scikit-learn could fit into the existing FastAPI stack for this and I think it is the kind of addition that would directly support Elanco's public health awareness goals for the tool.

 ## Requirements Coverage:
 ### Backend
 | Requirement   | Second Header | Notes |